SakshiThombre/CODE-QUEST/README.md

 # CODE_QUEST
 CODE-QUEST: The Ultimate Coding Adventure
 <br>
 <b>Code-Quest</b> is an interactive browser-based game designed to test and enhance your front-end and back-end web development skills.
-Built with HTML, CSS, Bootstrap, JavaScript, PHP, and jQuery, the game combines coding challenges with a fun, gamified experience.
+Built with HTML, CSS, Bootstrap, JavaScript, PHP, and jQuery, the game combines  multiple choice questions.
 <ul>
  Tech Stack
    <ul>